 This is how the ceremony will unfold:

-• The ceremony begins promptly at 10:00.
-Everyone should be logged onto Zoom by that time as we will begin chanting the Kanzeon and the ceremony will start.
-(As always, it will be in the Buddha Hall.)
+- The ceremony begins at 10:00.
+Everyone should be at the Zen Center or logged onto Zoom by that time.
+We will begin chanting the Kanzeon and the ceremony will start in the Buddha Hall.

-• The house residents will enter, pour tea over the Baby Buddha and present their flower offering.
-(There’s no gift offering this year—more about that later.)
+- Those present will enter, pour tea over the Baby Buddha and present their flower offering as well as their baby gift.

-• And then comes the special part: Sensei Rafe Martin will tell the story of the Buddha’s birth!
+- And then comes the puppet show telling of the story of the Buddha’s birth.

-• After the story, we will bring out a Buddha’s Birthday cake—much smaller than usual—and everyone will sing Happy Birthday and virtually blow out the candles.
+- After the story, we will bring out Buddha’s Birthday cake (or maybe cupcakes) and everyone will sing Happy Birthday and virtually blow out the candles.
 By the way, the recipe for the Zen Center’s birthday cake is available here in case you want to make one.

 Of all the Buddhist holidays, this is the most fun.
 After all, it’s a birthday party!
-People of all ages—members and non-members, family and friends—are most welcome.
 We hope to see you there!